paridebroggi/hydrodynamic-simulator/README.md

 `x:<0:col> y:<0:> z:<0:row>`

-You can add as many height points as you like.
-As we work in a three dimensional space, the y coordinate indicates the actual height.
+You can add as many height points as you like (y coordinate represent the height).
 Feel free to create your own map and to share it on this github repository.

 #Source tree